pydantic/talks/2025-11-ai-by-bay/README.md

 **Durable Agents: long running AI workflows in a flakey world**

-* Part of the boarder topic of Engineering an AI
+* Part of the boarder topic of Engineering in AI - reliable AI
 * But won't make much sense without some background...
 * What does Pydantic do?